SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 to track that player's progress.
 It also provides a method called ``completedLevel``, which is called whenever a player completes a particular level.
-This method unlocks the next level for all players, and updates the player's progress to move them on to the next level.
+This method unlocks the next level for all players and updates the player's progress to move them to the next level.
 (The Boolean return value of ``advanceToLevel`` is ignored, because the level is known to have been unlocked by the call to ``LevelTracker.unlockLevel`` on the previous line.)